Movement and time spent in nature are vital for nurturing wellbeing

 Camping and spending time with nature helped me to come to terms with my injury, and put me on the road to mental, if not full physical recovery.
 I still remind myself how lucky I was; it could have been so much worse.

-My disability and the resulting autoimmune joint condition I was now living with (including Ankylosing Spondylitis, lesions on multiple disks and a permanent disk bulge), meant that bending to get into a small backpacking tent, sleeping on the floor on a thin roll mat and all the things I used to do were no longer an option.
+My disability (including lesions on multiple disks and a permanent disk bulge), meant that bending to get into a small backpacking tent, sleeping on the floor on a thin roll mat and all the things I used to do, were no longer an option.

 Camping with Style was born with the aim of celebrating diversity and inclusivity in outdoor leisure